npg70/galbreath-old/sources/kintyre-families.md

 * [Rev. Angus G-](/people/galbraith-angus-1837-sutherland.md) 1837-1909, son of ~Donald~ Niel and Janet McQuilkan

-    * CORRECTION: Father is Neil not Donald.
+    * CORRECTION: Father is Neil not Donald, at least according to OPR records.

 ---